 Elaina received her bachelor's degree from Capital University in Columbus, OH.
 She holds a master's degree in both Theological Studies and International Peace & Conflict Resolution from Wesley Theological Seminary and American University, respectively.
 Elaina hails from Chillicothe, OH, and adores her wild and wonderful family.

 Rev. Richard Venus

 Rev. Venus is a Unitarian Universalist Minister of the First Universalist Church in New Madison, Ohio.
-His ministry began while attending Union Theological Seminary and serving in New York’s Riverside Church where he worked for three years with Puerto Rican youth living in the Harlem housing projects.
+His ministry began while attending Union Theological Seminary and serving in New York’s Riverside Church, where he worked for three years with Puerto Rican youth living in the Harlem housing projects.
 He then served United Methodist churches in Detroit, Southfield, and Ann Arbor, Michigan.
-From there, he earned an Masters of Arts in Journalism from the University of Michigan and an Masters of Arts in Counseling and Guidance from Siena Heights University in Adrian, Michigan.
+From there, he earned an Masters of Arts in Journalism from the University of Michigan and a Masters of Arts in Counseling and Guidance from Siena Heights University in Adrian, Michigan.
 He then served Unitarian Universalist churches in Jackson, Michigan, and Dayton, Ohio.

 Rev. Dr. Susan K. Smith

 Rev. Dr. Smith is the pastor and president of “Crazy Faith Ministries,” a worshiping community at Summit United Methodist Church in Columbus, Ohio.
 She served as pastor of Advent United Church of Christ in Columbus for more than 20 years.
 Prior to that, Rev. Dr. Smith served at Trinity UCC in Chicago with Rev. Jeremiah Wright.
 She is an author and musician residing in the Columbus, Ohio area.
 Her blog appears regularly in the Huffington Post.